ewhacll/ewhacll.github.io/_media/2021-02-28-radio-realmomrealtalk.md

 <br>
 <b>Summary of talk</b><br>
 <br>
 <b>So many mothers debate on sending their children to English kindergartens about a year prior to elementary school (so around age 6).
-Why is this so?</b>
+Why is this so?</b><br>
 - Infants and toddlers’ brain is so flexible.
 So it is good for children to experience a good amount of input early on and it also applies to language experience as well. <br>
 - Therefore, if children are exposed to another language, it will enhance children’s not only their language skills but also their brain activity.
 So this is the reason why parents want to send their children to English immersion schools early on.<br>
 <br>
-<p><b>What is it about English kindergartens / private institutions that attract so many mothers?</b><br>
+<b>What is it about English kindergartens / private institutions that attract so many mothers?</b><br>
 - The first advantage is pronunciation (in the research field, called articulation) and auditory hearing skills to perceive a sound. <br>
 - These two features are established early on in life so exposing to another language early enough will shape the ability to pronounce a sound like a native speaker. <br>
 - However, pronunciation is not everything when you learn the language.<br>